-During November 2011, this aircraft was discovered during a sonar survey by HMNZS Resolution and confirmed.
+During November 2011, this aircraft was discovered upright on a sandy bottom at 40m depth during a sonar survey by HMNZS Resolution (A14) and confirmed as a F4F Wildcat by Ewan Stevenson.
 This F4F-F Wildcat is intact, with the engine broken off the mount, canopy missing and damage to the wings.
-The Wildcat is upright on a sandy bottom at 40m depth.
-Dubbed "The Gavutu Wildcat".

-This aircraft is yet to be verified by the U. S. Navy bureau number or other identifying markings.
+This aircraft is yet to be verified by the U. S. Navy (USN) bureau number or other identifying markings.
 Possibly this aircraft is F4F-4 Wildcat 12084 piloted by 1st Lt.
-James E. Swett crashed April 7, 1943.
+James E. Swett ditched April 7, 1943.

 Archaehistoria - Solomons November 2011 "During the survey of Tulagi Harbour, Resolution also located previously undiscovered wrecks of a US Grumman Wildcat Fighter Aircraft"

 Archaehistoria - Navy Today December 2011 "The identified wrecks included... a US Navy Grumman Wildcat, a carrier-based fighter aircraft"

 Historic Aircraft Wreck Found.
 Is This The Wildcat Of US Ace James E Swett? by Roderick Eime